Mums-to-be ask, “Why is my pregnant belly sometimes hard and sometimes soft?”

-From the time you conceive till you have your baby, your pregnancy belly goes through a lot.
-As your uterus expands over the course of nine months, it forces the stomach to physically change itself to accommodate the growing baby.
+From the time you conceive until you have your baby, your pregnancy belly goes through a lot.
+As your uterus expands over nine months, it forces the stomach to change itself to accommodate the growing baby physically.

 One of the most prominent changes is the tightening of your pregnancy belly.
 This is medically called Uterus Hypersthenia.

-Usually it begins by the end of the second trimester and might feel a lot like period cramps.
+Usually, it begins by the end of the second trimester and might feel like period cramps.
 But for some women, it starts as early as 12 weeks.
 However, the hardening of the belly doesn’t last that long.

-Once you enter your third trimester, the hard feeling starts to go away and your pregnancy belly feels normal again.
-Incidentally, this condition is true for most pregnant women and it is nothing to worry about.
+Once you enter your third trimester, the hard feeling starts to go away, and your pregnancy belly feels normal again.
+Incidentally, this condition is true for most pregnant women and is nothing to worry about.

 As each pregnancy is unique, sometimes the reasons for pregnancy belly hardening are also different.
-But generally, there are a few reasons other than your abdominal musculature that might be forcing you to feel your pregnancy belly harden.
+But generally, there are a few reasons other than the abdominal musculature that might force you to feel your pregnancy belly harden.

 Let’s take a closer look at each of them.